beomso0/ezSASRec/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to custom_SASRec's documentation!
+Welcome to ezSASRec's documentation!
 =========================================

-The `custom_SASRec <https://github.com/beomso0/custom_SASRec>`_ provides tools to train, evaluate and save SASRec model.
+The `ezSASRec <https://github.com/beomso0/custom_SASRec>`_ provides tools to train, evaluate and save SASRec model.

 | Original codes and architectures are from these repositories.
 | 1. `kang205 SASRec <https://github.com/kang205/SASRec>`_